HISTORY OF JUNETEENTH: and the Emancipation Proclamation

-Signed by Lincoln on September 22, 1862, but effective on January 1, 1863, almost 2 years into the Civil War, the Emancipation Proclamation declared slaves to be free in only the 10 states of the Confederacy that were in open rebellion.
-This meant it changed their federal legal status in only those states, but it did not affect their liberation.
+Signed by Lincoln on September 22, 1862, but effective on January 1, 1863, almost two years into the Civil War, the Emancipation Proclamation declared slaves to be free in only the ten states of the Confederacy that were in open rebellion.
+This meant it changed their federal legal status in only those states but did not affect their liberation.

 2. During the Civil War